Vaibhāṣika: Mind and mental factors

-Cittaviprayuktasaṃskāras
+Ćittaviprayuktasaṃskāras

-Unlike other Abhidharma schools, the Vaibhāṣikas added another ultimate classification termed citta-viprayukta-saṃskāra, “conditionings (forces) disjoined from thought.”
+Unlike other Abhidharma schools, the Vaibhāṣikas added another ultimate classification termed ćitta-viprayukta-saṃskāra, “conditionings (forces) disjoined from thought.”
 These "are real entities which are neither mental nor material in nature, which yet can operate on both domains" and can be seen as laws of nature.
 Dhammajoti notes however that the Abhidharma works of other schools like the *Śāriputrābhidharma also contain this category, just not as one of the main ultimate classifications.
 He also notes that there was never full agreement on how many dharmas are found in this category and that the Sautrāntikas did not accept their reality.
-Thus it was a much debated topic in Northern Abhidharma traditions.
+Thus it was a much debated topic in northern Abhidharma traditions.

 Perhaps the most important of these conditionings are acquisition (prāpti) and non-acquisition (aprāpti).
 Acquisition:Is a force that links a dharma to a particular serial continuity (santati/santāna), i.e., the individual.
-Non-acquisition is another real entity whose function and nature are just opposed to those of acquisition: It acts to ensure that a given dharma is delinked from the individual serial continuity...It was at a relatively later stage that acquisition came to be defined generally as the dharma that effects the relation of any dharma to a living being (santāna).
-These conditionings are particularly important because, due to their theory of tri-temporal existence, acquisition is central to the Vaibhāṣika understanding of defilement and purification.
+Non-acquisition is another real entity whose function and nature are just opposed to those of acquisition: It acts to ensure that a given dharma is delinked from the individual serial continuity...
+It was at a relatively later stage that acquisition came to be defined generally as the dharma that effects the relation of any dharma to a living being (santāna).These conditionings are particularly important because, due to their theory of tri-temporal existence, acquisition is central to the Vaibhāṣika understanding of defilement and purification.
 Since a defilement is a real dharma that exists always (sarvadā asti); it cannot be destroyed, however it can be de-linked from an individual by disrupting the acquisition-series.
 This also helps to explain how one can obtain a pure dharma such as nirvāṇa, since it is only through acquisition that one experiences nirvāṇa.

-Another doctrinally important set of conditionings are "the four characteristics of the conditioned (saṃskṛta-lakṣaṇa)."
+Another doctrinally important set of conditionings are "the four characteristics of the conditioned (saṃskṛta-lakṣaṇa)".
 Dharmas are said to have the production-characteristic (jāti-lakṣaṇa) which allows them to arise, the duration-characteristic (sthiti-lakṣaṇa) which is what enables it to temporarily remain and the decay-characteristic (jarā‑lakṣaṇa) which is the force which impairs its activity so that it can no longer continue projecting another distinct effect.
 A dharma also has the impermanence or disappearance characteristic (anityatā/vyayalakṣaṇa) which is what causes it to enter into the past.